Esopus Creek at Phoenicia New York

 Bring the hatch-chart flies, a small nymph box, and a few streamers.
 Then adjust for water temperature, clarity, pressure, and the insects or baitfish you actually see.

-Often, but rain, releases, and turbidity can make wading and fishing poor quickly.
+Often, but rain, releases, and cloudy water can make wading and fishing poor quickly.

 Skip it when flows are unsafe, water is too warm for trout, emergency closures are active, or legal access for the reach is not clear.